 Spain hosts some of the best summer music festivals in the world!
 They can attract some of the most revered international artists and celebrate their home grown acts too, so you can always discover something new and different as well.

 With it being such a vibrant and cultural city, you can immerse yourself in art, culinary delights and beautiful weather whilst being at one the best music festivals in Barcelona.
 One thing that is great about music festivals in Barcelona is the stunning venues on offer; dancing the night away at a beachfront stage, partying in historic gardens or raving in unique urban landscapes Barca has it all.

-Music, sun and beach in one of Europe’s most avant-garde cities.
+Music, sunshine and a beach in one of Europe’s most avant-garde cities.
 What else can you ask for?

 1. Primavera Sound